TeamMH/minehutxyz/README.md

 # Home

-WARNING: This repository is discontinued!
-Please check the new one, [`minehut.xyz`](https://github.com/TeamMH/minehut.xyz)
+ARCHIVED: This repository is discontinued and has been archived!
+Please go to the new one, [`minehut.xyz`](https://github.com/TeamMH/minehut.xyz)

 ## WELCOME...
 TO MINEHUT.XYZ